Harry Potter author J.K. Rowling has spoken out again on women's sex-based rights, this time unequivocally.

 "I respect every trans person’s right to live any way that feels authentic and comfortable to them.
 I’d march with you if you were discriminated against on the basis of being trans.
 At the same time, my life has been shaped by being female.
 I do not believe it’s hateful to say so."

-Rowling is responding to the growing trend on the left to treat women who recognize sex-based oppression as "bigots".
+Rowling is responding to the growing trend on the left to treat women who recognize sex-based oppression as "bigots."
 Women who acknowledge biological sex is real and matters have been censored, fired, assaulted, defunded, harassed online, and cancelled.

 The transgender movement increasingly seeks to erase women by denying biological reality.
-Discussion of periods, pregnancy, breast-feeding, and female genital mutilation have all been regarded as "transphobic" and "hateful" by more extreme trans activists.
+Discussions of periods, pregnancy, breast-feeding, and female genital mutilation have all been regarded as "transphobic" and "hateful" by more extreme trans activists.

 The trans activists have also been accused of homophobia for increasingly denying same-sex attraction exists, and pressuring gender non-conforming youth into transition to conform to more traditional gender roles.

 Rowling also shared an article posted by Julia Diana Robertson titled, "Anonymous Letter From a Terrified Lesbian."
 The letter details the environment of terror created for lesbians at a supposedly "progressive" company.

 "I’ve never felt as shouted down, ignored, and targeted as a lesbian *within* our supposed GLBT community as I have over the past couple of years."